 Both are 10-digit virtual numbers that can be assigned to any phone system like your existing PSTN lines, Voice Over IP, mobile or even an Interactive Voice Menu.

-The numbers can be customized to spell out words that represent a business name or monikers that can be easily remembered by your customers which can be very useful in sales and convenient for your clients.
+The numbers can be customised to spell out words that represent a business name or monikers that can be easily remembered by your customers which can be very useful in sales and convenient for your clients.

 Both numbers are nationwide numbers without any geographical limitations or markers.
-They are not restricted to any provider which means they are portable and belong to you till you decide to port it away to another provider.
+They are not restricted to any provider, which means they are portable and belong to you till you decide to port it away to another provider.

 |1||Exclusively for inbound calls||Exclusively for inbound calls|